glassresistor/reader-beware/README.markdown

 ## Install instructions

 In a Python 3.5+ environment(untested in python less than that).
-Currently its not on pypi so install from github
+Currently its not on pypi so install from github.

+This has been tested in linux and works fine.
+Maybe it works in Windows but if you use it and it fails just make an issue and I'll try and get fix any bugs.

 ```bash
 pip install -e git+https://github.com/glassresistor/reader-beware.git